FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 From the Configure details window:

-1. Under select prediction column, select churn.
+1. Under select prediction column, select churn (If you get asked for a time series forecast, you can select no).

 ![Select Prediction Column](readme_images/prediction-column.png)